 Potential impacts to marine mammals may occur due to underwater noise and direct physical impacts (DPI).
 Noise is produced by underwater detonations in the surf zone and by the operation of amphibious vehicles.
 DPI could result from collisions with amphibious vehicles and from ordnance live fire.
-However, with implementation of the mitigation actions discussed later in this document, the potential for impacts to marine mammals are anticipated to be de minimus (U.S. Air Force, 2005).
+However, with implementation of the mitigation actions proposed later in this document, the potential for impacts to marine mammals are anticipated to be de minimus (U.S. Air Force, 2005).

-Explosive criteria and thresholds for assessing impacts of explosions on marine mammals were discussed by NMFS in detail in its issuance of an IHA for Eglin's Precision Strike Weapon testing activity (70 FR 48675, August 19, 2005) and are not repeated here.
-Please refer to that document for this background information.
+Explosive criteria and thresholds for assessing impacts of explosions on marine mammals are summarized here in Table 1 and were discussed in detail in NMFS's notice of issuance of an IHA for Eglin's Precision Strike Weapon testing activity (70 FR 48675, August 19, 2005).
+Please refer to that document for background information.